Aanaval Mothiram: Plot

 However, the gang learns about the identity of Abbas (later it is revealed that it is a source from the police department who betrays Abbas) who had provided the information leading to the capture of Alberto.
-Abbas is shot dead by Guru in a restaurant whilst they both meet under the guise of a peace meeting and James, who out of cowardice prevents Nandu from subduing and arresting Guru at the scene, is reprimanded for not doing anything and interfering with justice.
-Two of the criminals who had been arrested by the police are rescued by the rest of gang whilst James and Nandu are transporting them.
+They track Abbas to a restaurant where, incidentally, James has persuaded Nandu to treat him to a meal.
+Abbas is shot dead by Guru in the restaurant whilst they both meet under the guise of a peace meeting and James, who out of cowardice prevents Nandu from subduing and arresting Guru at the scene, is reprimanded for not doing anything and interfering with justice.
+Whilst James and Nandu are investigating the crimes, they're attacked by the gang (near Chandrashekaran Nair stadium, Palayam).
 When the gang attacks, James avoids the encounter by pretending to be unconscious and Nandu has no chance against the whole gang.
 The judicial case against Alberto takes a bad turn too.
 A key piece of evidence (the piece of underwear in which Alberto had hidden the drugs whilst he was arrested) is switched by someone in the police department for the underwear of some child, and since the cloth does not fit, Alberto walks out a free man.

-The Home Minister Ramachandran Nair is more interested in having a high-ranking officer as his future son-in-law and encourages the Commissioner to pay court to Sruthi.
+The Home Minister is more interested in having a high-ranking officer as his future son-in-law and encourages the Commissioner to pay court to Sruthi.
 Following this, the Commissioner and Nandu have an argument over Sruthi and the Commissioner tasks James with keeping an eye on Nandu.
+The gang kidnap Shruthi and exchange her for the four criminals who're held by the police.